Chart Color Schemes

 Population

-Population growth drivers in Bogangar are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bogangar are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of November 2025, Bogangar's population is estimated at around 3,560, reflecting a 7.5% increase since the 2021 Census which reported a population of 3,313 people.
-This growth was inferred from AreaSearch's resident population estimate of 3,547 based on latest ERP data release by ABS (June 2024) and additional 65 validated new addresses since the Census date.
-The suburb's population density is 528 persons per square kilometer.
-Bogangar's growth exceeded that of its SA4 region (3.3%) and SA3 area, marking it as a growth leader in the region.
-Overseas migration contributed approximately 39.0% of overall population gains during recent periods, with all drivers including interstate migration and natural growth being positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for Bogangar's SA2 area released in 2024 using a base year of 2022.
+As of November 2025, Bogangar's population is estimated at around 3,570.
+This reflects an increase since the 2021 Census, which reported a population of 3,313 people.
+The change was inferred from AreaSearch's estimation of the resident population as 3,534 following examination of ABS ERP data release in June 2024, and an additional 65 validated new addresses since the Census date.
+This level of population equates to a density ratio of 529 persons per square kilometer.
+Bogangar's growth rate of 7.8% since the 2021 census exceeded that of its SA4 region (3.9%) and SA3 area, marking it as a growth leader in the region.
+Overseas migration contributed approximately 39.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population